 Substantiality Requirements.

 The substantiality requirement applies in the two scenarios listed below.
-The substantiality requirement does not apply when re-applying for a Provisional pathway with a new operational data period due to a process change as described in 95488.9(c), or when replacing a certified CI after verification using the process described in 95488.10(a)(6).
+The substantiality requirement does not apply when re-applying for a Provisional pathway with a new operational data period due to a process change, or pathways that qualify for Tier 2 due to the use of low-CI process energy sources, or use of carbon capture, as described in 95488.9(c), or when replacing a certified CI after annual verification using the process described in 95488.10(a)(6).

-Multiple applications for the same feedstock-fuel combination.
-When a fuel pathway applicant applies for two or more pathways based on different inputs for the same feedstock-fuel combination processed within an operational data period at a single fuel production facility, the Executive Officer will consider separate pathways only when the CI of one or more of the proposed pathways meet the substantiality requirement relative to the CI of the reference pathway.
-The “reference” pathway is the composite CI that results when the fuel is modeled using a single pathway that represents the average production of all quantities of the feedstock-fuel combination produced in the operational data period.
+Application(s) for multiple fuel pathways for the same feedstock-fuel combination.
+When a fuel pathway applicant applies for two or more pathways that are not differentiated by a process change, or applies again for the same feedstock-fuel combination at a single fuel production facility, the Executive Officer will consider separate pathways or an updated certification for a previously certified pathway only when the CI of one or more of the proposed pathways meet the substantiality requirement relative to the CI of the reference pathway.
+The “reference” pathway CI is the composite CI that results when the fuel is modeled using a single pathway that represents the average production of all quantities of the feedstock-fuel combination produced in the operational data period.
+In the case of an application for a previously certified pathway, the “reference” pathway CI is the verified CI from the most recent annual verification.
+For the purpose of CI comparison to the reference CI, the applicant must enter the operational data using the same calculator which was used for the most recent annual verification.

-Tier 1 Pathways using Innovative Methods.
-The Executive Officer will consider a Tier 2 application for a pathway that would otherwise be classified as Tier 1 if the Simplified CI Calculator for that fuel type cannot be used to accurately model the pathway due to process innovations and the proposed pathway meets the substantiality requirement relative to the CI of the reference pathway.
-The “reference” pathway is the CI of the proposed pathway as calculated by the applicable Simplified CI Calculator.
-The substantiality requirement does not apply to pathways that qualify for Tier 2 due to the use of low-CI process energy sources, or use of carbon capture, as described in 95488.1(d)(7).

 The applicant seeking to apply under one of the scenarios described in subsection (1), above, must demonstrate, to the Executive Officer's satisfaction, that the proposed pathway meets the following requirements:

 The source-to-tank carbon intensity of the fuel under the proposed pathway meets one of the following two criteria.
 “Source-to-tank” means all the steps involved in feedstock production and transport, finished fuel production and transport.
 A source-to-tank CI does not include the carbon intensity associated with the use of the fuel in a vehicle and does not include the LUC modifier.